 I am currently doing an electroplating experiment for my final year 12 chemistry assignment (as it seems the rest of the world is).
 We are required to design a cell which will produce the best possible copper plated spoon (stainless steel to start with).
 Our tests so far have been going well, we are getting an even copper-coloured coat over most of our spoon.
 The curved head of the spoon seems to be causing some problems.
 It coats around the edges, but very little copper adheres in the middle.
 Is this to do with the shape?
 I am also curious about alkaline plating vs. the acid plating I have found so much information about.
-We are currently using an electrolyte which is a diluted mix of copper sulfate [linked by editor to product info at Amazon] and sulfuric acid (about 1:3), with a little copper chloride.
+We are currently using an electrolyte which is a diluted mix of copper sulfate [affiliate link to product info on Amazon] and sulfuric acid (about 1:3), with a little copper chloride.
 I have read a lot about the success of alkaline plating, non-cyanide alkaline plating in particular, but am unable to find any information about what might be in an alkaline copper plating electrolyte, or indeed any simple experiments involving this type of solution.
 Is it a very difficult process?
 One last question - which variables contribute most to a smooth/shiny deposit?

 I'd appreciate any help you can give.Cait [last name deleted for privacy by Editor]